Antibody Related Research

 Now the task is to consider how a passive immunization strategy could be feasible in the real world and what role this tool could have in the prevention toolkit.

 Visit our vaccine and cure pages for more on bNAb strategies in other interventions.
-This strategy is testing a series of vaccines aimed at speeding up the natural process.
-Find details on how bNAbs work in this 2018 article on AMP Trials by AVAC founder, Bill Snow.
-And learn more about bNAbs in vaccine research on our vaccine page.
+HIV vaccines using a bNAb strategy are aimed at speeding up the immune system process of developing bNAbs naturally.
+Find details on how bNAbs work in this article on AMP Trials by AVAC founder, Bill Snow.

 HIV Prevention Research & Development Database (PxRD)